 Lunch: Lunch is at noon in the Dining Hall.

-Afternoon: WORKSHOP: This afternoon, those who are interested can continue painting, work on finishing up plein air paintings, sill life paintings or figure drawings, while others might choose to enjoy other activities around camp, such as hiking, paddling, or reading.
+Afternoon: WORKSHOP: This afternoon, those who are interested can continue painting, while others might choose to enjoy other activities around camp, such as hiking, paddling, or reading.

 Dinner: Our closing dinner in the Dining Hall is an opportunity to enjoy the conviviality of new Road Scholar friends and share your favorite experiences.